Sayanroy0712/Food-Clustering-GMM/README.md

 ___

-## Model Learning

-•	The parameters of a Gaussian Mixture Model are typically learned using the Expectation-Maximization (EM) algorithm.

-•	The EM algorithm iteratively updates the parameters to maximize the likelihood of the observed data given the model.

-•	In the E-step, the algorithm computes the posterior probabilities (responsibilities) of each data point belonging to each Gaussian component.

-•	In the M-step, the algorithm updates the parameters (means, covariances, and mixing coefficients) based on the current posterior probabilities.

-___

 ## Clustering and Density Estimation

 •	GMMs can be used for clustering by assigning each data point to the cluster with the highest posterior probability.